Off-duty Philadelphia officer facing DUI charges in crash that critically injured woman

-PHILADELPHIA (WPVI) -- An off-duty Philadelphia police officer is accused of driving under the influence when he allegedly crashed his car into a home in Northeast Philadelphia, injuring two people inside on Saturday night.
+PHILADELPHIA (WPVI) -- An off-duty Philadelphia police officer is accused of driving under the influence when he allegedly crashed his car into a home, injuring two people inside on Saturday night.

 Action News spoke to a neighbor who says he helped the man dig through the rubble to find his wife who was pinned under the car.